FAQ

 Combined Projects Proposed for Funding Under Cap Tax by Funding Source

-How much of the revenue collected under the Capital Facilities Tax returns to Sheridan County?2020-09-15T11:35:58-06:00
+How much of the revenue collected under the Capital Facilities Tax returns to Sheridan County?2024-08-29T15:13:42-06:00

 100% of the optional Capital Facilities Tax revenue goes directly to the county and municipalities.
+Only 31% percent of the general 4% sales tax comes back directly to Sheridan County – the

 Who pays the Capital Facilities Sales Tax?2020-09-15T11:43:39-06:00